Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Find your credential

 Both `@azure/ms-rest-nodeauth` and `@azure/identity` expose credential classes used by the Azure SDK clients.
 Some of these credentials have similar names.
-Here's a list to more easily find what new credentials to use when migrating to the new `@azure/identity` package:
+Here's a list to more easily find what new credentials to use when migrating to the new `@azure/identity` library:

 | _@azure/ms-rest-nodeauth_ credential name | _@azure/identity_ credential name |
 | --- | --- |